vchernin/cpen400p-baseproject/README.md

 # Cpen 400p container setup

-This is a podman/docker setup for cpen 400p.
+This is a docker setup for cpen 400p.
 This should theoretically be equivalent to the provided virtualbox image.

-If using `docker` replace `podman` with `docker` in the below commands

 ### Pull image

 ```
-podman pull ghcr.io/vchernin/cpen400p-baseproject:latest
+docker pull ghcr.io/vchernin/cpen400p-baseproject:latest
 ```